omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 Poker.
 This article will assume Texas Hold'em Poker, probably the most popular variant.

+tl;dr People's incentives are not aligned.
+The solution is to create a social rule that makes folding (canceling attendance) have a bit of negative EV.

 ## Aside: Poker Basics

 You can skip this section if you are familiar with Texas Hold'em Poker.

-Poker is played with a standard deck of 52 cards and commonly with 2 to 9 players.
+Poker is played with a standard deck of 52 cards and with 2 to 9 players.

 The game is played over many game rounds that are called hands.
 Unfortunately hand also refers to the specific cards that a player is holding, which can be a